ooni/ooni.org/content/post/venezuela-blocking-wikipedia-and-social-media-2019.md

 networks being overloaded or due to throttling.

 Locals reported that internet access was disrupted in several states between 23rd to 27th January 2019.
-IPYS Venezuela and Venezuela Inteligente received reports of connectivity issues in Portuguesa, Anzoátegui and Táchira on 23rd January 2019, and in parts of Trujillo and Bolivar on 26th January 2019.
+IPYS Venezuela and Conexión Segura y Libre received reports of connectivity issues in Portuguesa, Anzoátegui and Táchira on 23rd January 2019, and in parts of Trujillo and Bolivar on 26th January 2019.